Evans ruled out of World Cup qualifiers

 "Especially in this day and age with Covid as well.
 It's just something you've got to be ready for and aware of."

-While Baraclough will be without several key players, he has been boosted by the return of Stuart Dallas, who missed September's games due to personal reasons.
+While Baraclough will be without several key players, he has been boosted by the return of Stuart Dallas, who missed September's games because of personal reasons.

 The 30-year-old insists Northern Ireland must show "no fear" as they aim to keep alive their hopes of reaching their first World Cup since 1986.